martinrs/discordChatQueue/README.md

 # discordQueueBot

 This is a lightweight queueing system for managing questions and discussions when teaching or meeting through Discord.
-The bot lets members of a Discord guild/server queue for something and enables the owner of the guild/server keep track of the queue.
+The bot lets members of a Discord guild/server queue for something and enables the owner of the guild/server keep track of the queue and configure the bot's behavior.

 The project was born out of a need to help teach high schoolers during the Covid-19 pandemic.